pypi/support/.github/ISSUE_TEMPLATE/limit-request.md

 <!--
 Provide the name of the package and a link to its
 PyPI page, i.e. https://pypi.org/project/<PROJECT>

+Please update "PROJECT_NAME" in the issue title as well.
 -->

 **Size of release**
 <!--
 The size of your release, in megabytes, that is above the limit.

+Please update the size from "60MB" in the issue title as well.
 -->

 **Which indexes**